 What is GDPR?

 GDPR stands for: General Data Protection Regulation.
-Although the school has been working in line with the Data Protection Act from 1998, new regulations in relation to your personal data come into effect from 25th May.
-The Howard School will ensure that personal data is protected and kept safely and securely.
-It will ensure that its policy for data protection is used as the basis for collecting, storing, accessing, sharing and deleting personal data.
-The school will use the General Data Protection Regulations (GDPR) as the benchmark for its standard for protecting personal data.
+The Howard School ensures that personal data is protected and kept safely and securely.
+It ensures that its policy for data protection is used as the basis for collecting, storing, accessing, sharing and deleting personal data.
+The school uses the General Data Protection Regulations (GDPR) as the benchmark for its standard for protecting personal data.

-- To ensure that decision makers and key people in school comply with the statutory changes to the GDPR which will officially come into force in May 2018
+- To ensure that decision makers and key people in school comply with statutory requirements to the GDPR.

-- To ensure that there will be regular reviews and audits of the information we hold to ensure that we fully meet the GDPR statutory requirements.
+- To ensure regular reviews and audits of the information we hold to ensure that we fully meet the GDPR statutory requirements.

 - To document the personal data we hold, where it came from and with whom it will be shared.